breakdance/breakdance/support/src/content/includes/docs-options.md

 Default: `true`

-Normalize whitespace.
-If you don't like the default normalization, you can disable or override it via options, or write a custom plugin.
+Normalize whitespace, courtesy of the [breakdance-whitespace][] plugin.
+If you don't like the default normalization, you can disable or override this via options, or write a [custom plugin](plugins.html).

 **Disable whitespace handling**